openmrs/openmrs-contrib-cluster/README.md

 # openmrs-contrib-cluster
 Contains terraform and helm charts to deploy OpenMRS distro in a cluster.

-Terraform setup is borrowed from Bahmni https://github.com/Bahmni/bahmni-infra (please see the terraform directory).
+Terraform setup is borrowed from OpenMRS https://github.com/OpenMRS/openmrs-infra (please see the terraform directory).
 It has been further adjusted for general use in other OpenMRS distributions.

 ## Overview